 We are bringing back Victory Gardens – this time for the climate!

 As part of the WWI and WWII war efforts, the nation rallied to feed their communities at home and support troops overseas by planting Victory Gardens.
 To many this might seem a trivial effort.
 How much can a few gardeners grow?
 By 1944 nearly 20 million victory gardens produced 8 million tons of food, equaling about 40% of the fresh fruits and vegetables consumed in the US at the time.

 We are once again in the position where we, as everyday citizens, have the opportunity to use our gardens as a force for change.
-It is time we rally to fight climate change by planting Climate Victory Gardens.
-Instead of gardening in support of war efforts we are gardening to fight climate change.
+Instead of gardening in support of war efforts, we are gardening to fight climate change.
 Shifting garden practices towards principles of regenerative agriculture can be a meaningful part of reversing climate change and sequestering carbon out of the atmosphere and back into the soil.

 Doesn’t agricultural need to change at a large scale?
 Yes, it does, and we are working on that too.
 But change at scale takes time and we don’t have any time to waste.
 We need to immediately sequester carbon from the atmosphere, putting back what has been released from the soil as a result of years of destructive industrial agricultural practices.
-In the 1940s the US population was 132,164,569 and our current population is 323,000,000, If we could replicate that level of scale we could plant over 40 million gardens today.
+In the 1940s the US population was around 132 million and our current population is 325 million and growing.
+If we could replicate that level of scale we could plant over 40 million gardens today.